crewesleo/SeisElastic2D/README.md

-For downloading and using this package for your own studies, please cite the following reference publications:
+For downloading and using this package for your own studies, please cite the following publications:

 Pan, W., Innanen, K., Geng Y. & Li, J., 2019.
 Interparameter tradeoff quantification for isotropic-elastic full-waveform inversion with various model parameterizations, Geophysics.
 84, R185-R206.